Production of Avengers: Doomsday and Avengers: Secret Wars: Casting

 With the start of production at the end of March 2025, Marvel officially announced 26 cast members for Doomsday.
-Actors returning from previous MCU media included Chris Hemsworth (who portrays Thor in the MCU), Kirby, Mackie, Sebastian Stan (Bucky Barnes / Winter Soldier), Letitia Wright (Shuri / Black Panther), Paul Rudd (Scott Lang / Ant-Man), Wyatt Russell (John Walker / U.S. Agent), Tenoch Huerta Mejía (Namor), Moss-Bachrach, Simu Liu (Xu Shang-Chi), Florence Pugh (Yelena Belova), Lewis Pullman (Bob Reynolds / Sentry), Danny Ramirez (Joaquin Torres / Falcon), Quinn, David Harbour (Alexei Shostakov / Red Guardian), Winston Duke (M'Baku), Hannah John-Kamen (Ava Starr / Ghost), Tom Hiddleston (Loki), Channing Tatum (Remy LeBeau / Gambit), and Pascal.
+Actors returning from previous MCU media included Chris Hemsworth (who portrays Thor in the MCU), Kirby, Mackie, Sebastian Stan (Bucky Barnes / Winter Soldier), Letitia Wright (Shuri / Black Panther), Paul Rudd (Scott Lang / Ant-Man), Wyatt Russell (John Walker / U.S. Agent), Tenoch Huerta Mejía (Namor), Moss-Bachrach, Simu Liu (Xu Shang-Chi), Florence Pugh (Yelena Belova / Black Widow), Lewis Pullman (Bob Reynolds / Sentry), Danny Ramirez (Joaquin Torres / Falcon), Quinn, David Harbour (Alexei Shostakov / Red Guardian), Winston Duke (M'Baku), Hannah John-Kamen (Ava Starr / Ghost), Tom Hiddleston (Loki), Channing Tatum (Remy LeBeau / Gambit), and Pascal.
 Several actors from Fox's X-Men film series were also announced to be returning: Kelsey Grammer (who portrayed Hank McCoy / Beast in those films), Patrick Stewart (Charles Xavier / Professor X), Ian McKellen (Erik Lehnsherr / Magneto), Alan Cumming (Kurt Wagner / Nightcrawler), Rebecca Romijn (Raven Darkhölme / Mystique), and James Marsden (Scott Summers / Cyclops).
 Stewart and Grammer previously reprised their X-Men roles in the MCU films Doctor Strange in the Multiverse of Madness (2022) and The Marvels (2023), respectively.
+Marsden said he had a general meeting with the creatives about his involvement without being given an actual script to consider.
 After the announcement, Downey and Marvel Studios teased that there were more cast members to reveal for Doomsday.
 Couch and Kit reported that Marvel had only revealed approximately half of the film's cast and noted the absence of some previously reported actors, such as Holland and Evans.
 They said Evans was expected to appear in at least one of the two films, while Atwell was reported to have signed a deal to star in both films.
-Sneider reported that the film Spider-Man: Brand New Day (2026) would take place concurrently with the events of Doomsday and he did not expect Holland to appear in the latter film as a result.
+Sneider reported that Brand New Day would take place concurrently with the events of Doomsday and he did not expect Holland to appear in the latter film as a result.